Homogenisation On Homogeneous Spaces: Abstract

 \section{Abstract}

-Motivated by collapsing of Riemannian manifolds and inhomogeneous scaling of left invariant Riemannian metrics on a real Lie group $G$ with a sub-group $H$, we consider a family of stochastic differential equations (SDEs) on $G$ with parameter $\epsilon>0$ and Markov generator $\L^\epsilon=\f 1 {\epsilon} \sum_k (A_k)^2+ \f 1{\epsilon} A_0+ Y_0$ where $Y_0, A_k$ are left invariant vector fields and $\{A_k\}$ generate the Lie-algebra of $H$.
-Assuming that $G/H$ is a reductive homogeneous space, in the sense of Nomizu, we study the solutions of the SDE as $\epsilon$ approaches zero.
-We use the projection as a `conservation law' and obtain a family of slow variables: these are random variables, parameterized by $\epsilon$, evolving in time.
-We examine their convergence on the time interval $[0,1]$ and on $[0,\f 1 \epsilon]$, and study their effective motions.
-The effective motions on $G$ over the larger time scale are Markov processes, which can be classified algebraically by a real Peter Weyl theorem and geometrically using a weak notion of the naturally reductive property; the classifications allow us to conclude when their projections to the homogeneous space $G/H$ are Markov.
+Motivated by collapsing of Riemannian manifolds and inhomogeneous scaling of left invariant Riemannian metrics on a real Lie group~$G$ with a sub-group~$H$, we introduce a family of interpolation equations on $G$ with a parameter $\epsilon>0$, interpolating hypo-elliptic diffusions on $H$ and translates of exponential maps on $G$ and examine the dynamics as $\epsilon\to 0$.
+When $H$ is compact, we use the reductive homogeneous structure of Nomizu to extract a converging family of stochastic processes (converging on the time scale~$\f 1 \epsilon$), proving the convergence of the stochastic dynamics on the orbit spaces $G/H$ and their parallel translations, providing also an estimate on the rate of the convergence in the Wasserstein distance.
+Their limits are not necessarily Brownian motions and are classified algebraically by a Peter Weyl's theorem for real Lie groups and geometrically using a weak notion of the naturally reductive property; the classifications allow to conclude the Markov property of the limit process.
+This can be considered as ``taking the adiabatic limit'' of the differential operators $\L^\epsilon=\f 1 {\epsilon} \sum_k (A_k)^2+ \f 1{\epsilon} A_0+ Y_0$ where $Y_0, A_k$ are left invariant vector fields and $\{A_k\}$ generate the Lie-algebra of~$H$.

 \\[1em]